 Being a teenager can be tough, with many complexities and changes to navigate.
-For young people from a migrant and refugee background, further challenges come from negotiating their family’s culture and their new life in Australia.
-There are many settlement challenges for anyone who moves to Australia from another country - learning a new language, adjusting to different systems, finding employment and housing, experiencing discrimination, and impacts of past trauma.
+For young people from migrant and refugee backgrounds, further challenges come from negotiating their family’s culture and their new life in Australia.
+There are many settlement challenges for anyone who moves to Australia from another country – learning a new language, adjusting to different systems, finding employment and housing, experiencing discrimination, and impacts of past trauma.
 But imagine facing all these challenges, as well as the challenges that come with being a teenager.

 Young people, particularly between the ages of 12 to25, are just starting to define their personalities and thinking about their future aspirations.
 But for our clients, these tasks are further complicated by the often demanding resettlement process in Australia where unrealistic expectations exist around meeting their own needs, supporting their families, and managing cultural differences.
 This was further exacerbated during the Covid-19 Pandemic with school closures and a lack of access to friends and social connections.

 Families have a much harder job navigating their values and parenting when they come to a new country with different laws and priorities.
 This can lead to intergenerational conflict from things such as a change in family and power dynamics, a loss of parental confidence, and a fear that culture will be lost.
 In order to support young people and their families, early intervention and education is key.
 By addressing expectations and normalizing challenges around parenting young people, families can be empowered to support young people.